 4.2 CT scanner

-4.3 Mammography devices
+4.3 Mammography systems

 4.4.
 Mobile X-ray machines